10 Iconic Old Movies From 40S And 50S

 imdb

 This film stars Cary Grant and Rosalind Russell as two top reporters working at “The Morning Post” in New York City.
 Hildy (Rosalind) tells her boss (Cary Grant) that she is quitting and getting married.
 However, the twist here is that she used to be married to Walter before he was absent and she asked for a divorce.
-She clearly loves working at the paper and Walter doesn’t think she should quit to be married.
+She loves working at the paper and Walter doesn’t think she should quit to be married.
 He assigns her a big story that features the corruption of the mayor and an upcoming election to get her to stay.
 Ultimately, she can’t resist the draw of the news.

 The references, tension, and conversation are incredibly fast-paced and interesting.
 One of the most famous quotes is “When you walk out that door, part of me will go right with you.”
 After watching, you’ll realize how quippy Hildy, or His Girl Friday, really is.